nemisis84/ASCON-encryption-for-MCUs-in-an-MQTT-network/sensor/README.md

 # Sensor

 This folder contains the source code for the sensor device in the project.
 The target device is a Raspberry Pi Pico W. It has been built for testing.
 By default it runs 12 experiments with different payloads and transmission intervals with a given encryption algorithm.
 Server.c is the main file, and initilises the devices.
 Server_common contains all the essential logic for connection with BLE, sending, reciving and crypto operation.
+CMAKELISTS.txt holds the instructions for building the project.
+In this file you should also define the encryption method on line 33.

 ## Install guide sensor-MCU